cliffano/feedpaper/README.md

 FeedTouch
 ---------

-Simple feed reader for mobile devices
+Web app that removes the mess away from reading websites on a mobile phone

 Usage
 -----

-Simply add `ft.prn.la` in front of a web site URL
+Simply add `ft.prn.la` in front of a website URL

 For example